-Looking for a more diverse selection?
+Looking for a more diverse selection of wireless speakers?
 Try our picks for the best Bluetooth speakers, period.

 Why you should buy this: It’s sleek, sexy, life-resistant, and it sounds excellent.

 If you’re familiar with Ultimate Ears, you won’t be too surprised at our pick here.
 The Irvine, CA-based manufacturer has built a sterling reputation for building solid speakers capable of repelling water and dirt altogether.
 Announced in fall 2017, the Blast (and the $300 Megablast) replaced the Boom (and Megaboom) as UE’s top models, and for good reason.